kiroah/engagement-analytics/README.md

 * Produce an executive insights report summarizing key findings and product recommendations.

 ## Dataset
-* Utilize the BigQuery public dataset (E-commerce dataset) as base
+* Utilize the BigQuery public dataset (Google Analytics, GA4 dataset) as base
 * Convert the e-commerce evvents/dimensions to something more related to Mental health (session) event

+## Tools & services
+The project uses the following tools and services:
+* BigQuery - for the source dataset
+* dbt - For ETL/ELT transformations
+* FastAPI - Backend API for the dashboard
+* Streamlit - Frontend for the dashboard
+* Plotly - For data visualization

+## Gen AI used for:
+* Folder structure & file name suggestions
+* Makefile generation
-*
+* General Q&A about coding